hapax/hapax.github.io/assets/simple-physics.md

   </p>

-**Exercise 15 (equipartition and air time).** People often say that heat is "atomic motion".
+**Exercise 15 (equipartition and air time).** People often say that "temperature is just atomic motion".
-This is shorthand for "temperature is average kinetic energy per particle".
+This is shorthand for "temperature is just average kinetic energy per particle"!
-More precisely, the average kinetic energy per particle
+More precisely, temperature is *proportional to* the average kinetic energy per particle $\epsilon_\text{avg}$,
-$\epsilon_\text{avg}$ is proportional to temperature:

 $$
 \epsilon_\text{avg} \sim k_B \mathcal{T},